amare1990/tellCo-business-analytics/README.md

 # TellCo.
 Business Analytics

 > tellCo-business-analytics is a data science project designed to statistically analyze and extract insights from the log database (telecom.sql) of TellCo, a mobile device service provider.
 The project aims to assist an investor interested in acquiring the TellCo telecom company by providing valuable user insights and exploratory data analysis (EDA).
-This analysis is implemented using Python and SQL to conduct a comprehensive user overview and EDA of TellCo's customers.
+This analysis is implemented using Python and SQL to conduct a comprehensive user overview and EDA of TellCo's users, user engagement analysis, user experience analysis, and user satisfaction analysis.

 ## Built With

 - Major languages used: Python3
-- Libraries: pandas, seaborn, matplotlib.pyplot, scikit-learn, SQLAlchemy, dotenv
+- Libraries: pandas, seaborn, matplotlib.pyplot, scikit-learn, SQLAlchemy, dotenv, streamlit
 - Tools and Technlogies used: jupyter notebook, Git, GitHub, Gitflow, VS code editor.

 ## Demonstration and Website